 Afterward we took the Lacerda Elevator down to cidade baixa (the lower part of the city) where we walked through the Mercado Modelo – an old building converted to a market where lots of touristy items are sold.
 Since nothing in Brazil is cheap we didn't buy anything.
 Afterward we went by bus (finding the bus station was the big challenge) to Barra, the neighborhood at the tip of the peninsula, surrounded by beaches.
 After enjoying a coffee we walked along the beach and to the lighthouse.
-Again, for a city the beach was really nice and clean.

 For dinner we tried a typical local dish – Moqueca (fish or seafood stew) – very delicious.